Raleigh Courthouse Weddings

 Raleigh Courthouse Wedding Pricing

-If you’d like portraits in multiple locations, or if you’re potentially having a small reception like a lunch or brunch, I recommend at least 2 hours of coverage and am happy to offer you a custom quote.
+If you’d like portraits in multiple locations, or if you’re potentially having a small reception like a lunch or brunch, I’m happy to offer you a custom quote.

 If a stress-free wedding at the Wake County Courthouse in downtown Raleigh sounds like your speed, I'd love to chat with you about the process, and would love to be your photographer!